 In other words, the form and meaning Wood, and any element, in fact, can take also depends on what it’s interacting with and this is the reason why when we analyze someone’s character, it’s much more than just looking at the Daymaster itself and we also have to look at the structure and dominant element of the chart.

-I’m speaking from my own experience, but people born under stars in weak positions tend to end up feeling like energy leechers because they need others to make up for what they don’t have, or that they need to be validated that their version of reality is the right one.
-I’m sure most people can relate because we know someone whom we love spending time with and they energize us, and we also used to know someone who just feeds off your energy.
+I’m speaking from my own experience, but people born under stars in weak positions tend to end up feeling like energy leechers because they need others to make up for what they don’t have, or they need to be validated that their version of reality is the right one.
+I’m sure most people can relate because we know someone whom we love spending time with and who energizes us, and we also used to know someone who just feeds off your energy.

 That’s not to say that all charts with weaker stars are bad and incapable of success and significant achievements.
 It still depends on other factors like whether benefactor and destructive stars are added into the mix, and whether their Elemental Phases are on their just.
 It’s just that from my experience, those born under stars in stronger positions will always have that extra edge.